VidhuVi/Internship-Project-Chatbot/README.md

 # AI Chatbot with Document Understanding and Streaming Responses

-This project implements a conversational AI chatbot with the ability to upload and process PDF and DOCX documents.
+This is a project that I did as part of an internship for Wizr AI solutions, Kochi.
+The project implements a conversational AI chatbot with the ability to upload and process PDF and DOCX documents.
 It leverages Azure OpenAI for generating responses and provides a real-time, streaming chat experience.
 The frontend is built with React and styled with Tailwind CSS, while the backend is a Python Azure Function.

 ## Features